8 Best Breadmakers in Australia (2025)

 #1 - Loaf Size and Crust Customisation

 Don’t be surprised; being the cheapest breadmaker does not mean you won’t get exciting features.
 The Mistral Bread Maker has two loaf size options between 700g and 900g to cater to your varying bread sizes.
-Also, there is full crust customisation from light to the dark crust.
+Also, there is full crust customisation from light to dark crust.

 #2 - 13-Hour Programmable Timer